 The app should be predicting your upcoming periods in two places - the calendar and Profile View.
 To see in the calendar, visit Day View and click on the calendar icon in the upper right corner.
 To see in Profile View, select the Profile tab.

 There are many reasons why you might not be seeing your period predictions.
 The app only provides period predictions within a certain window of regularity.
-If you have your period approximately more often than every 21 days or less often than every 37 days, the app will consider your period “unpredictable.”
+If you have your period approximately less than every 21 days or more than every 37 days, the app will consider your period “unpredictable.”
 It will also temporarily stop predicting periods if you switch from one method to another (or stop tracking a method altogether), as this is likely to change your schedule.

 Once you’ve had two regular periods, the app will show predictions again, and if your period becomes increasingly regular, those predictions will become more precise.